 4. After a recommendation for admission (full and conditional admission)

-Applicants with incomplete files and approved by SGS will be sent a conditional admission letter.
+Applicants with incomplete files and approved by SGS will be sent a conditional admission letter by email.
 Such conditions may include official transcripts, confirmation of degree, or official score reports for TOEFL, IELTS, GMAT, etc. Conditionally admitted students are not able to register until all conditions of admission have been met.
 When submitting required documents in fulfillment of admission conditions to SGS, students are advised to note their full name and student number to ensure their documents are matched properly with their files.

 5. Deferring your admission

 If you receive full or conditional admission to a graduate program at Memorial but are unable to arrive or submit required documents in time for the start of the entry semester, you may wish to defer your admission to a later semester.
 All requests for deferrals must be made to and approved by the academic unit applied to.
-If approved, the academic unit will forward a revised Program of Study form to SGS, which will be sent with a deferred admission letter to the admitted student.
+If approved, the academic unit will forward a revised Program of Study form to SGS, which will be sent with a deferred admission letter (by email) to the admitted student.
 Fully admitted students will be asked to complete and submit another Accept/Decline form to SGS at that time.

-6. Admission to two concurrent programs and conditions for continuance
+6. Admission to two concurrent programs

 Applicants who apply for and receive admission to two graduate programs will be required to decline one offer of admission in writing to SGS.
 Applicants currently registered in a graduate program and will be asked to do one of the following by the commencement date of their new program: withdraw from their current program, complete their current program, or request the Dean (with a letter of support from all applicable academic unit heads) for permission to be registered in two programs at once.